How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 What Features Should I Look For Before Getting a Docking Station?

-It would be best if you get a docking station allowing for multiple monitors – you never know when you’ll need a second external screen.
-There should be ports for the keyboard and mouse and external USB ports as well.
+Getting a docking station allowing multiple monitors would be best – you never know when you’ll need a second external screen.
+There should also be ports for the keyboard and mouse and external USB ports.
 It’s hard to get to your USB ports on the laptop when it’s docked.

 I’m Having Problems Using My Laptop With The Docking Station; What Do I Do?